DevOpsBootcamp/website/source/frameworks.rst

 .. ifnotslides::

-    A self-contained resource is a resource that can be fully parsed and updated by the client without requiring any external informtaion.
+    A self-contained resource is a resource that can be fully parsed and updated by the client without requiring any external information.
 For example, a resource might contain some metadata to inform the client that it's encoded in JSON, or it might contain other URLs that the client can use to interact with the resource further.